Bradenham Butterfly Trail

 Go through the gate and follow the edge of the field uphill, again with Park Wood on your left.
 On your right there are distant views of Bradenham, Bradenham Valley, and as far as West Wycombe Church.
 After you have passed the path’s summit it starts to descend to another metal kissing gate.

-Go through the gate and head downhill across an area of grass and scrub vegetation.
-Take care as the first few metres after the gate are very steep and the path can be slippery after wet weather.
+Go through the gate and down some steps, then head downhill across an area of grass and scrub vegetation.
+Take care as the path can be slippery after wet weather.
 On reaching the bottom of the slope, turn left onto a wide track and head towards a set of wooden gates.

 Until relatively recently, this area was a coniferous forestry plantation, although it was originally rough pasture.
 In recent years, the National Trust has cleared the trees.
 No seeding or planting has taken place, however a wide range of chalk grassland native wildflowers have grown from dormant seed, creating a habitat suitable for many species of grassland butterfly.
 Look out for any of the following species (depending on the season): small skipper, Lulworth skipper, silver-spotted skipper, dingy skipper, grizzled skipper, green hairstreak, small blue, brown argus, northern brown argus, common blue, chalkhill blue, Adonis blue, dark green fritillary, marsh fritillary, wall, marbled white, meadow brown or small heath.